**It** doesn’t really matter to the buyer.

 Understanding an idea happens in 3 stages:

-Acknowledge – Giving the idea a thought and taking the liberty to agree/disagree to it.
+- Acknowledgment – Introspecting your idea and taking the liberty to understand what happens when you agree/disagree

 Without the above steps, it becomes impossible to bring your ideas to life.